Amy Chua

-Amy Lynn Chua (Chinese: 蔡美儿; born October 26, 1962), also known as "the Tiger Mom", is an American legal scholar, corporate lawyer, and writer.
+Amy Lynn Chua (Chinese: 蔡美儿; born October 26, 1962) is an American legal scholar, corporate lawyer, and writer.
 She is the John M. Duff Jr. Professor of Law at Yale Law School with an expertise in international business transactions, law and development, ethnic conflict, and globalization.
 She joined the Yale faculty in 2001 after teaching at Duke Law School for seven years.
 Prior to teaching, she was a corporate law associate at Cleary, Gottlieb, Steen & Hamilton.

 Chua is also known for her parenting memoir Battle Hymn of the Tiger Mother.
 In 2011, she was named one of Time magazine's 100 most influential people, one of The Atlantics Brave Thinkers, and one of Foreign Policys Global Thinkers.

 Early life and education

 Chua was born in Champaign, Illinois, to ethnic Chinese parents with Hoklo ancestry who emigrated from the Philippines.
 Her parents raised her speaking Hokkien.
 Her father, Leon O. Chua, is a professor of electrical engineering and computer science at the University of California, Berkeley.
 His ancestral hometown is Quanzhou, Fujian.

 Chua's mother was born in China in 1936, before moving to the Philippines at the age of two.
 She subsequently converted to Catholicism in high school and graduated from the University of Santo Tomas, with a degree in chemical engineering, summa cum laude.

 Chua was raised Catholic and lived in West Lafayette, Indiana.
 When she was 8 years old, her family moved to Berkeley, California.

 Chua described herself as an "ugly kid" during her school days; she was bullied in school for her foreign accent (which she has since lost) and was the target of racial slurs from several classmates.
 She went to El Cerrito High School, in El Cerrito, where she graduated as valedictorian of her class.
 In college, she graduated Phi Beta Kappa and magna cum laude with a Bachelor of Arts in economics in 1984 from Harvard College, where she was named an Elizabeth Cary Agassiz Scholar and a John Harvard Scholar.
-She obtained her J.D., cum laude, in 1987 from Harvard Law School, where she was the first Asian American officer of the Harvard Law Review, serving as executive editor.
+She obtained her J.D., cum laude, in 1987 from Harvard Law School.
+As a law student, she became the first Asian American officer of the Harvard Law Review after becoming the journal's executive editor.

 After law school, Chua clerked for Chief Judge Patricia M. Wald of the United States Court of Appeals for the D.C.
 Circuit.